cthorley/janus/README.md

 # janus

-`janus` is a tag-based password manager written in Python.
+`janus` is a tag-based command line password manager written in Python.